IDAES/idaes-pse/docs/property_models/water.rst

   # Initialize the model.
   model.fs.heater.initialize()

+Since all properties except the state variables are Pyomo Expressions in the water properties module, after solving the problem any property can be calculated in any state block after the problem is solved.
+Continuing from the heater example, to get the viscosity of both phases, the lines below could be added.

 .. testcode::

-  import pyomo.environ as pe
   mu_l = pe.value(model.fs.heater.control_volume.properties_out[0].visc_d_phase["Liq"])
   mu_v = pe.value(model.fs.heater.control_volume.properties_out[0].visc_d_phase["Vap"])

 For more information about how StateBlocks and PropertyParameterBlocks work see the :ref:`StateBlock documentation <core/state_block:Physical Property Package Classes>`.

 Units
 -----

-The iapws95 property module is in SI units (m, kg, s, mol).
-Temperature is in K.
-Note that this means molecular weight is in the unusual unit of kg/mol.
+The iapws95 property module uses SI units (m, kg, s, J, mol) for all public variables and expressions.
+Temperature is in K. Note that this means molecular weight is in the unusual unit of kg/mol.

+A few expressions intended to be used internally and all external function calls use units of kg, kJ, kPa, and K.  These generally are not needed by the end user.

 Methods
 -------